MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ## Activation and licensing

-The activation and license page offers reports on Microsoft 365 activation; that is, how many users have downloaded and activated Office apps and how many licenses have been assigned by your organization.
+The activation and license page offers reports on Office 365 activation; that is, how many users have downloaded and activated Office apps and how many licenses have been assigned by your organization.
 The month value towards the top refers to the current month, and the metrics reflect values aggregated from the beginning of the month to the current date.

 - **Activation** &ndash; Track service plan (for example, Office 365 ProPlus, Project, and Visio) activations in your organization.
 Each person with an Office license can install products on up to five devices.
 You can also use reports in this section to see the devices on which people have installed Office apps.
 Note that to activate a plan, a user must install the app and sign in with their account.